 l'infini des possibles is a set of twelve studies for piano written by French composer Bruno Duplant as a score that consists of lowercase letters (a, b, c, d, e, f, g) with spaces and punctuation marks, which leaves the pianist an openness for interpretation and artistic determinations.
 The Belgian pianist/conductor Guy Vandromme realized the score into this recording in collaboration with Duplant in 2020-2021.
 It will be released as a double CD.

 Happy to reveal the final cover design of Melaine Dalibert - night blossoms (elsewhere 016) to be released in mid-June.

-This album features Dalibert's six new compositions, including two pieces to which David Sylvian contributed his sound work as well as his artwork on the cover.
+'night blossoms' consists of French composer/pianist Melaine Dalibert's six new algorithmic compositions from 2019-2021, including two pieces 'Yin' and 'Yang' to which David Sylvian contributed his sound work as well as his artwork on the cover.

 'wind and light' is dedicated to Antoine Beuger.